-This Working Group will be focused primarily on research-creation projects driven by Indigenous (First Nations, Métis, Inuit) methodologies, along with key ethical and historical considerations.
-They will be working in a consulting capacity to the Case Studies and other areas of the A/CA network.
+The Indigenous Methodologies (IM) Working Group is focused primarily on research-creation projects driven by Indigenous (First Nations, Inuit, Métis) methodologies and world views, with key ethical and historical considerations.
+They work in a consulting capacity to the Case Studies and other areas of the A/CA network.